 I do something similar with my blogging board!

 The Editorial Calendar lists upcoming posts (don’t worry, there are far more on the board I use myself!), which I can move into the “currently writing” category as I get to them.
 Then, I move them back to the Editorial Calendar (you could also use a separate “Scheduled Posts” list!).
 The To Do list references blog tasks that aren’t directly related to a post, such as social media, courses, or emails.

 Within each card, you can add a description, comments, or other useful bits, but my favourite is the ability to add checklists!
 For repetitive tasks (like promoting a post on social media channels, for example), you can even input a checklist from a pre-existing card.
 Talk about efficiency!

 This is probably my most frequently used bit of Trello.
-Once I’ve input my tasks on the proper boards, I’ll go to “Cards” (click on your avatar in the upper right hand corner!) to see them all laid out.
-Sorting by due date, I can prioritise what I really need to be working on in that moment.
+Once I’ve input my tasks on the proper boards, I’ll go to “Cards” (click on your avatar in the upper right-hand corner!) to see them all laid out.
+Sorting by due date, I can prioritise what I really need to be working on at that moment.